- Search The Registry

 - My Account

 *Peter Burnett was born on this date in 1807.
-He was a white-American slave owner and politician who enforced discriminatory legislation against Black and Native Americans, and Chinese immigrants in the west.
+He was a white-American slave owner and politician who enforced discriminatory legislation against Black and Native American, and Chinese immigrants in the west.

 Peter Hardeman Burnett died on May 17, 1895.
 San Francisco's Burnett Avenue near the Haight-Ashbury neighborhood is named after him.
-The Burnett Child Development Center, a preschool in a predominantly black San Francisco neighborhood, had been named for Burnett.
-However, when Burnett's racist positions were rediscovered, the school was renamed in 2011 to the Leola M. Havard Early Education School, in honor of San Francisco's first Black principal.
-Similarly, the Peter H. Burnett Elementary School in Long Beach has been recently renamed, due to Burnett's views.
+The Burnett Child Development Center, a predominantly black San Francisco neighborhood preschool, had been named for Burnett.
+However, when Burnett's racist positions were rediscovered, the school was renamed in 2011 to the Leola M. Havard Early Education School in honor of San Francisco's first Black principal.
+Similarly, the Peter H. Burnett Elementary School in Long Beach has been recently renamed due to Burnett's views.
 It is now named after Bobbi Smith, the first Black member of the Long Beach Unified School District's board.